adobe/reactor-extension-googledatalayer/README.md

 ## Event Integrity

-A key function of an Event Driven Data Layer is to process snapshots of the data layer when an event is caught, ie. within the context of an event.
-This ensures that multiple rapid events do not conflict during near simultaneous handling and result in an erroneous read of data in the data layer.
-The AEP Tags extension _data elements_ and related _actions_ do respect this and process the data layer in the context of individual events.
-For example if a series of events are written to the data layer almost simultaneously, each is caught and processed separately using the state of the datalayer at the time the event fired.
+A key function of an Event Driven Data Layer (EDDL) is to allow stable-state 'snapshots' of the data layer to be processed independently of ongoing data layer activity.
+The GDL _Helper_ object maintains an internal model of the data layer and passes a copy of this model to a Tags rule whenever the data layer state changes (a _push_ event); so allowing Tags to capture the 'snapshot' in an Rule, and access the model of the data layer in a stable state.

-It is also possible to do a simple read of the data layer outside the context of an event.
+This functionality ensures that multiple rapid events do not conflict during near simultaneous writing to the data layer, as they could if code accessed the data layer directly.

+The AEP Tags extension _data elements_ and related _actions_ do make use of the stable model of the data layer whenever the extension _event_ dialog is used to configure a data layer listener.

+## Use of Data Elements and Actions in General Tags Rules

+When Tags rules fire on events that are not related to the data layer such as _Library Loaded_, the _actions_ and _data elements_ of the GDL extension are still available, but will access the live data layer directly, as no stable state 'snapshot' is available.

+## Computed State

+A term also used in the context of EDDLs is Computed State.
+The Computed State of the data layer is the object that contains the merged values of all properties in the data layer.
+The most recent values of any given property are retained.
+This is relevant to an _action_ provided by the extension, which resets the data layer to the Computed State.

 ## Event History